zeroibc/my-mac-os/km/readme.md

 ### Application specific palettes
 Application specific palettes can be found [here](palettes/app).

 These palettes all start with either `tf: ` or `ta: `.
-The reason is that I have binding `Space + a` and `Space + f` to activate application specific palettes.
+The reason is that I have binded `Space + a` and `Space + f` to activate application specific palettes.
 I thus name the palettes appropriately to distinguish them from my `Global` palettes.